tify-iiif-viewer/tify/README.md

 The only required parameter `manifestUrl` is a URL pointing to the manifest.
 It can be set either as a query parameter or with the `tifyOptions` object, whereby the latter takes precedence.

 ### Options
-- `container` (default `#tify`): The HTML element TIFY is loaded into.
+- `container` (default: `#tify`): The HTML element TIFY is loaded into.
 - `language` (default: `en`): The interface language.
 Currently, only English and German (`de`) are available.
 - `manifestUrl`: A URL pointing to the IIIF manifest.
 If this option is not set, the URL has to be provided via a query parameter of the same name.
 - `stylesheetUrl`: Provide your own stylesheet, replacing TIFY's default styles.
-Use `null` to disable loading any styles, e.g. if your site's stylesheet already include styles for TIFY.
+Use `null` to disable loading any styles, e.g. if your site's stylesheet already includes styles for TIFY.
 - `title` (default: `TIFY`): By default, TIFY replaces the window title with the document title as defined by the manifest, appended by `TIFY`.
 Set this to any string, or `null` to disable title modification.

 ### Example